Comparing Simulated and Observed Particle Energy Distributions through Magnetic Reconnection in Earth's Magnetotail

-Hence, the plasma-$\beta$, $\beta = \beta_i + \beta_e = n_0 k 8 \pi (T_{0,i} + T_{0,e})/B_0^2$, was reduced from 0.16 to 0.13 due to the change in $T_{0,e}$.
-As MMS3 crosses the EDR along the MR exhausts \cite{Torbert_2018}, the conditions of the upstream plasma are not exactly known; hence, the temperatures ($T_{0,i}$, $T_{0,e}$) are estimated with a different approach in the last run ($R7$).
-Thus, for the initial state of the simulation, ion and electron temperatures are obtained by Maxwellian fit to the observations, as we discuss in later sections.
+Hence, the total plasma-$\beta$, $\beta = \beta_i + \beta_e = n_0 k 8 \pi (T_{0,i} + T_{0,e})/B_0^2$, was reduced from 0.16 to 0.13 due to the change in $T_{0,e}$.
+The conditions of the upstream plasma in the magnetotail are not exactly known, as MMS3 crosses the EDR along the MR exhausts \citep{Torbert_2018}.
+Hence, the temperatures ($T_{0,i}$, $T_{0,e}$) were estimated with a different approach in $R7$: in this run, ion and electron temperatures were obtained via a Maxwellian fit of the core of the observed distributions, as we discuss in later sections.
 This leads to $T_{0,i} = 5100$~eV and $T_{0,e} = 1000$~eV, as well as to $T_{0,i}/T_{0,e} = 5.1$, and agrees with the median temperature values within the time window: 996~eV for the electron temperature and 5122~eV for the ion temperature.
-Furthermore, in this run, the magnetic-field strength $B_0$ is increased to 21~nT to maintain the same plasma-$\beta$ as in $R0$.
+Furthermore, in this run, the magnetic-field strength, $B_0$, is increased to 21~nT to maintain the same plasma-$\beta$ as in $R0$.